Assistant Professor - Urban Public Policy and Governance

-Applicants must have must have a Ph.D. in Geography, Planning, Urban Studies, or a cognate discipline at the time of appointment or shortly thereafter.
-Applicants will have a research focus in one or more of the following areas: urban public policy, local government institutions and policy-making, municipal finance, and city and regional planning and governance.
+Applicants must have a Ph.D. in Geography, Planning, Political Science, Public Policy and Administration, Sociology, Social Psychology, or a cognate discipline at the time of appointment or shortly thereafter.
+Applicants must have a research focus in one or more of the following areas: urban public policy, local government institutions and policy-making, municipal finance, city and regional planning and governance, and comparative urban politics.
 Candidates must have a demonstrated record of excellence in research and teaching, and be able to communicate effectively as an undergraduate and graduate teacher.

 Salary will be commensurate with qualifications and experience.